 Meet Love Island Winter 2020 contestant Connagh Howard – model who once worked with Anthony Joshua

-Everything you need to know about Winter Love Island 2020 contestant Connagh Howard
+Everything you need to know about Winter Love Island 2020 cast member Connagh Howard, the Welsh model who knows Anthony Joshua

 Love Island is back on ITV2, perhaps sooner than we all thought, for the first ever winter series.

-In addition to the original cast members, the bombshells are starting to trickle in.
+In addition to the original cast members, the bombshells are causing a stir.

 Connagh Howard – Key Facts